siavashserver/notes/microservice/http.md

 Chunked encoding sends response data in chunks so the client can begin processing before the entire payload is generated.

+### What is Multiplexing?

+**Multiplexing** in HTTP/2 is the ability to send multiple HTTP streams (logical request/response pairs) concurrently over a single, persistent TCP connection.
+Streams are split into _frames_, which can be interleaved freely during transmission, letting browsers, proxies, and servers exchange multiple requests and responses simultaneously without having to wait for any one to finish first.

+- **Stream:** A bidirectional exchange of frames (typically for one request/response pair), identified by a unique Stream ID.
+- **Frame:** The basic HTTP/2 protocol unit—a small encapsulated chunk of data, such as HEADERS, DATA, or PUSH_PROMISE.
+- **Multiplexing:** The client/server breaks down each stream into frames, then interleaves these frames over the same TCP connection.
+Each frame includes its Stream ID, so reassembly is straightforward at the receiving end.

+### What is Stream Prioritization?

+Clients can assign priority or weight to streams, advising servers of the relative importance (e.g., “load CSS before images”).
+Servers can then schedule transmission to favor these preferences, helping to optimize content delivery for fast visual paint and interactivity.

+### What is Flow Control?

+To prevent buffer overruns and resource exhaustion, HTTP/2 implements per-stream and per-connection flow control mechanisms.
+Each endpoint can limit how much unacknowledged data it is willing to receive, contributing to fairness and stability in high-concurrency scenarios.

 ---

 ## HTTPS